getsentry/craft/README.md

 ### `craft release`: Preparing a New Release

-This command will create a new release branch, check the changelog entries (TODO), run a version-bumping script, and push the new branch to GitHub.
+This command will create a new release branch, check the changelog entries, run a version-bumping script, and push the new branch to GitHub.

 ```
 craft release <major|minor|patch|new-version>